vapor/docs/docs/4.0/fluent/relations.md

 ### Siblings Attach

-The `@Siblings` property has methods adding and removing models from the relation.
+The `@Siblings` property has methods for adding and removing models from the relation.

 Use the `attach()` method to add a single model or an array of models to the relation.
 Pivot models are created and saved automatically as needed.
 A callback closure may be specified to populate additional properties of each pivot created: